AMJIYU/labview_or_C51/README.md

-# the-first-test
-one or first
+use for load labview or c